yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 Azure DevOps also provides default templates within the editing workflow, for popular project types, integration points, and common tasks, and this works alongside a simple YAML designer to streamline the process of defining build and release tasks.

 In this lab, you will build up a pipeline YAML definition - *"azure-pipelines.yml"* - representing a simple multi-stage pipeline with a custom trigger and a Pull Request Policy configuration.
-In the the following exercise you will use the Azure DevOps Pipelines UI to create a build definition for the current project, but in subsequent exercises, you will be editing the YAML directly using the *Unified YAML* workflow.
+In the following exercise you will use the Azure DevOps Pipelines UI to create a build definition for the current project, but in subsequent exercises, you will be editing the YAML directly using the *Unified YAML* workflow.

 ### Task 1: Create a build pipeline
 You will start with creating a basic build pipeline, tie it to the existing repository for to lay the groundwork for a basic CI scenario.
-Then, you will expand the capability of the pipeline to include stages - transforming it into a multi-stage pipeline - representing basic CD characteristics wthin the same pipeline.
+Then, you will expand the capability of the pipeline to include stages - transforming it into a multi-stage pipeline - representing basic CD characteristics within the same pipeline.

 build the web application with every commit of source code.
 This will lay the groundwork for us to then create a release pipeline for publishing the code to our Azure environments.